ulelab/ncawareclip/README.md

 # ncawareclip
 iCLIP and miCLIP mapping pipeline to account for repetitive ncRNAs, especially snRNA, rRNA and tRNA.
 Currently available as a Snakemake pipeline.
+You need demultiplexed CLIP fastq files to begin - the code takes care of the rest.

 # Quick start